California, Destinations, Travel, USA

 Iconic Vistas

 Even though we didn’t have much time for attractions, we couldn’t leave without a Golden Gate Bridge photo opportunity.
-This area has some prime bridge-viewing and is just a short walk away from the Fort Mason Center, and the rest of our itinerary.
-If it’s high tide, you might even be able to hear the Wave Organ (we weren’t so lucky).
+The areas of Marina Green and Crissy Field have some prime bridge-viewing and are just a short walk away from the Fort Mason Center (and the rest of this itinerary).
+If it’s high tide, you might even be able to hear the Wave Organ, but we weren’t so lucky.

 West Coast Craft